spion/spion.github.com/src/documents/posts/why-i-am-switching-to-promises.html.md

 ### Promises are now part of ES6

 Yes, they will become a part of the language.
-New DOM APIs will be using them too. jQuery already uses promises..ish things, angular utilizes promises everywhere (even in the templates), and Ember uses promises extensively
+New DOM APIs will be using them too. jQuery already fixed their promises... mostly. angular utilizes promises everywhere (even in the templates), Ember uses promises.
+The list goes on.

-Browser code has already switched.
+Browser libraries have already switched.
 I'm switching too.

 ## But promises are slow!

-Yeah, I know I wrote that.
+Yes, I know I wrote that.
 But I was wrong.
 A month after I wrote [the giant comparison of async patterns][the-analysis], Petka Antonov wrote [Bluebird][bluebird].
 Its a wicked fast promise library, and here are the charts to prove it:

-Run time (ms)
+Time to complete (ms)

 <div id="perf-time-promises" class="plot">
 </div>

+<p style="text-align:right">Parallel requests</p>

 <script type="text/javascript">

 window.perfTimePromises =

 [ { label: 'callbacks-async-waterfall.js',
     data:
      [ [ '200', 19 ],